twosixlabs-dart/python-kafka-consumer/README.md

 python -m pyconsumer worker -l info
 ```

 This will begin generating a substantial amount of output, including a number of "warnings" that data is being persisted.
 These warnings are expected and good!
 The output will then halt, as the application is waiting for more data to be sent to the topic.
-You can observe the documents in the `persist_dir` that was specified.
+You can observe the documents in the `persist.dir` that was specified.

 #### Docker